Testing gravity with cold atom interferometry: Results and prospects: Search for dark matter

 Different papers were published in recent years using data from high precision atomic spectroscopy and atomic clocks to search for ultralight dark matter.
 In~\cite{Tilburg2015}, spectroscopy of two isotopes of dysprosium was performed over a two-year span looking for coherent oscillations predicted if ultralight scalar dark matter with dilaton-like couplings to photons induces oscillations in the fine-structure constant.
 In \cite{Hees2016}, limits on possible oscillations of a linear combination of constants (fine structure, quark mass, quantum chromodynamics mass scale) that would be produced by a massive scalar field were set using data from 6 years of accurate hyperfine frequency comparison of $^{87}$Rb and $^{133}$Cs atomic clocks.
 In \cite{Roberts2017}, 16 years of data from the GPS global positioning system were analyzed to search for dark matter in the form of clumps.
 The motion of the Earth through a galactic dark matter halo would perturb the GPS atomic clocks due to the interaction with domain walls.
 Limits on quadratic scalar couplings of ultralight dark matter to standard model particles were set.
 In \cite{Kalaydzhyan2017}, possible effects of dark matter on the atomic clock stability were investigated.
 The dark matter was considered in the form of waves of ultralight scalar fields or as topological defects.
 The existing data for comparisons of ion clock frequencies allowed to set limits on dilaton dark matter.
 Prospects for experiments with microwave and optical clocks in space and with clocks based on nuclear transitions were discussed.
 In \cite{Hees2018}, the consequences of a violation of the Einstein equivalence principle induced by light scalar dark matter were studied assuming models in which the field couples linearly or quadratically to the standard model matter fields.
 Limits on the dark matter coupling parameters were obtained considering data from experiments testing the universality of free fall with masses made of different elements and from experiments comparing the frequency of different atomic transitions.
 The possibility of using atom interferometers was mentioned as an interesting prospect.
-In \cite{Wcislo2018}, a network of Yb and Sr optical clocks operated in four laboratories in US, France, Poland, and Japan was used as a Earth-scale quantum sensor.
-The data analysis to search for topological defect and massive scalar field candidates was based on the different susceptibilities to the fine-structure constant between the atoms and the reference cavities \cite{Wcislo2016} so that real-time comparison of distant clocks was needed.
+In \cite{Wcislo2018}, a network of Yb and Sr optical clocks operated in four laboratories in US, France, Poland, and Japan was used as an Earth-scale quantum sensor.
+The data analysis to search for topological defect and massive scalar field candidates was based on the different susceptibilities to the fine-structure constant between the atoms and the reference cavities \cite{Stadnik2015a,Wcislo2016}.
+New bounds on the coupling of ultralight dark matter to standard model particles and fields in the mass range of $10^{-16} - 10^{-21}$~eV were set in \cite{Kennedy2020} by frequency comparisons between a strontium optical lattice clock, a cryogenic crystalline silicon cavity, and a hydrogen maser.
 In \cite{Roberts2020}, data from a European network of fiber-linked optical atomic clocks was used searching for coherent variations in the recorded clock frequency comparisons across the network.
 Considering topological defect dark matter objects and quadratic scalar interactions with standard model particles, constraints were placed on the possible interactions of such defects with standard model particles.
+With the steady improvement of optical clocks and of the methods to compare different frequency references, it can be anticipated that the sensitivity with which these effects can be probed will advance significantly.
+Also, particular transitions with an expected high sensitivity for searches for ultralight dark matter can be chosen, as the one proposed in \cite{Safronova2018_PRL}.